Real-Time Fraud Detection with Graph ANALYTICS

 Fraudsters Are Becoming Increasingly Sophisticated

-Detect Fraud With Deep Link Analytics
+Fraud Detection with Deep Link Analytics

 Take the example of fraud in healthcare, related to opioid addiction treatment centers.
 A provider is prescribing a large number of patients to one specific opioid or drug addiction treatment center.
 Traditional fraud solutions can’t find anything unusual based on the information available for the doctor as well as the treatment center.

-Improve Fraud Detection With Machine Learning
+Improve Fraud Detection with Machine Learning